Input

 How does binary to decimal conversion work?

 Each bit position represents a power of 2, starting from the rightmost bit (20 = 1).
 Multiply each bit by its positional value and sum the results.
 For example, 101010 = 1×32 + 0×16 + 1×8 + 0×4 + 1×2 + 0×1 = 42.
+The tool uses JavaScript's parseInt() function with radix 2 under the hood.

-Does this support the 0b prefix?
+Does this support the 0b prefix and negative numbers?

-Yes.
+Yes to both.
+The tool automatically strips a leading 0b or 0B prefix.
 A leading minus sign is preserved (e.g., -101010 becomes -42).
-For programmatic conversion, see the MDN Number reference.
+See the MDN Number reference for programmatic details.

 Related Tools